Detroit art museum to open Rivera and Kahlo exhibition in March

 "When we knew we had a life in front of us, we returned to the idea of the Rivera exhibition, based on the Rivera murals," Beal said.

-Curator Mark Rosenthal teamed with experts in labor, medicine and the city's Mexican-American community to give visitors a sense of what life was like for the artists in Depression-era Detroit.
+Curator Mark Rosenthal teamed with experts in labour, medicine and the city's Mexican-American community to give visitors a sense of what life was like for the artists in Depression-era Detroit.

 Rivera's grandson Juan Coronel Rivera told reporters it was daunting to research his grandfather but that the project helped him better understand his contributions to modern art.